-An air transport pilot licence (ATPL) lets you pilot or co-pilot any private or commercial operation.
+An air transport pilot licence (ATPL) lets you pilot any private or commercial operation as pilot-in-command or co-pilot.

-To use an ATPL for the aircraft you want to fly, you must hold the right:
+To use an ATPL for the aircraft you want to fly, you must hold the applicable:

 What you need to get an air transport pilot licence